oatlog/oatlog/doc/planning_report/main.typ

 ]

 === Primitives, Collections and Primitive Functions.
+Primitives represent a specific value instead of a set of equivalent expressions.
-Primitives are conceptually just known bit patterns (for example `i64`), Collections are Primitives that can contain E-classes (for example `Set<Math>`) and Primitive Functions are Functions from Primitives to Primitives.
+Collections are Primitives that can contain E-classes (for example `Set<Math>`) and Primitive Functions are Functions from Primitives to Primitives.
+A key property of primitives is that they can not be unified/merged, unless the values are the same.
+While Collections can not be merged, they can become equal when the E-classes that they contain are unified.
 It is unclear if they have a solid theoretical foundation, as papers for egg @egg nor egglog @egglog barely mention them or go into any depth.
 This is discussed more in @primitiveimpl.

+#pagebreak()
-== Related work
+== Related work <relatedwork>

 Recent work has considerably improved their performance and capabilities, and there is as far as we know only one production compiler using e-graphs, Cranelift (2022) @cranelift.
 However because